 However, with proficient health literacy, they may take action to reduce their pollution and tell family or friends how they can help.
 A reduction in pollution benefits the environment in so many ways, including improved health of humans, animals and plant life.

-If impoverished communities are equipped with the means to be literate in their health needs, they may have a higher chance of overcoming poverty.
-Therefore, with lower poverty rates due to an increased level of health literacy, the environment can become more sustainable.
+If impoverished communities are equipped with the means to be literate in their health needs.
+Then they may have a higher chance of overcoming poverty.
+Therefore, with lower poverty rates due to an increased level of health literacy.
+All so the environment can become more sustainable.

 How does that work?

-When people in poverty receive education and resources that lift them out of poverty, they may be able to invest in more sustainable energy resources.
+When people in poverty receive education and resources that lift them out of poverty.
+That’s so they may be able to invest in more sustainable energy resources.
 For instance, solar power or wind rather than coal or wood-burning energy sources.

 Here’s another way of looking at it.
 If you don’t have access to proper plumbing, it may be hard to avoid land pollution.
-Also, if people aren’t able to go to school, they’ll have a more difficult time learning how they can be the change for a healthy environment.
+Also, if people aren’t able to go to school.
+Then they’ll have a more difficult time learning.
+Especially how they can be the change for a healthy environment.

-The environment profits when health literacy is made available and accessible to the poor.
+The environment profits when health literacy is made available and accessible to the disadvantaged communities.

 If you want to better the environment and your health simultaneously, you can take a few steps to improve your health literacy so you can receive the best care.

-Healthcare professionals should also improve their health literacy to make sure patients best comprehend important medical information.
+Healthcare professionals should also improve their health literacy.
+Especially to make sure patients best comprehend important medical information.

 Health literacy has a direct impact on both your health and the environment around you.
 Begin improving your health literacy today so you can make an impact on the environment tomorrow.